Building a $0.50/Month AI-Powered Market Intelligence Platform on AWS

 - Track 214 stocks across all major sectors

-- Generate market commentary twice daily
+- Generate AI-powered market commentary twice daily

 - Send professional HTML emails to subscribers